How To Become A #1 Best Seller As A First Time Self-Published Author

 Becoming #1 Best Seller is all I thought about a year leading up to launch day.

-About 5 months into the creative process I decided I was going to self-publish.
-I read what felt like endless amounts of articles on my decision but felt as if something was missing.
-Every article spoke about the writing process but didn't fully dive into the numbers portion.
+5 months into the creative process, I decided I was going to self-publish.
+I read what felt like endless amounts of articles on self-publishing, but felt as if something was missing.
+Every article spoke about the writing process, but didn't dive into the numbers.

 One day, scrolling through Facebook, I stumbled upon my missing puzzle piece.
 17000 Days by Cara Stein.
 A self taught blueprint that leads you step by step through the process of becoming a #1 Best Seller.
 I could have jumped for joy!